 At Bankrate, we strive to help you make smarter financial decisions.
 To help readers understand how insurance affects their finances, we have licensed insurance professionals on staff who have spent a combined 47 years in the auto, home and life insurance industries.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation of .
 Our content is backed by Coverage.com, LLC, a licensed entity (NPN: 19966249).
 For more information, please see our .

 Telematics programs are programs that use an app or device in your vehicle to track your driving habits.
 These programs may help you become a better driver, and insurance companies may use the information gathered to extend you a discount or lower your premium based on safe practices behind the wheel.
 Telematics programs are a form of usage-based insurance.
 These programs may also help you become eligible for low mileage insurance discounts or even eligible for coverage with selective insurance companies like Root.
 Telematics technology has actually been around for over a decade, but the use of telematics is continuing to rise in popularity.

-Insurance carriers use telematics to create usage-based rates for premiums.
-With the data collected, a policy can be curated to fit the exact needs of the driver.
-Unlike a traditional auto policy, where the rates are based on historical data for drivers as a whole, telematics is a way to retrieve actual personal data, which in turn helps customize a policy.
+Insurance carriers may use telematics to create usage-based rates for premiums.
+With the data collected, a policy may be curated to fit the exact needs of the driver.
+Telematics may be used to customize a policy by adjusting rates based on factors like miles driven, driving frequency and safe driving habits.

 You may be surprised by the amount of information a carrier can retrieve about a driver via telematics.
-Examples of the type of data collected and used includes:
+Examples of the type of data collected and used may include:

 - Number of miles driven